 Where do you paint?

 I have a small studio in my house.
-The carpet is covered with layers of plastic tablecloths which is just as well because I do much of my work on the floor.
+The carpet is covered with layers of plastic tablecloths which is just as well because much of my work is quite messy!
 The kitchen is handy for water and cleaning purposes.
 Although it is a small space, it works very well.
 Sometimes I do drift out to the kitchen table but usually pack that away as soon as I can.
 Shouldn’t take up the whole house, after all!!